- 10 min. read

 For example, let’s say you own a clothing store, and you find a couple of people complain on social media about your one line of jackets and how they’re horrible.
 After doing some digging, you find that customers keep saying the zipper breaks off after a few wears.

-When you understand why people say what they do about your brand or what’s frustrating them, you create more opportunities for your brand to grow and get better.
+When you do social listening, you can understand why people say what they do about your brand or what’s frustrating them and create more opportunities for your brand to grow and get better.